 - 4. Save and close the object. - 5.
 If you look at the Database Browser, you will not see any change in the Authority for the Person Object.
+To view the change, execute

+View->Refresh

-To view the change, select the Refresh option on the View menu.
-The Database Browser will be redisplayed, and you will see that the user is now listed as Inactive (See Figure 7-12).
+The Database Browser is redisplayed, and the user is now listed as Inactive (See Figure 7-12).